Head-First-Design-Patterns/Head-First-Design-Patterns-PHP/README.md

 * [Singleton Pattern](SingletonPattern.php) - Ensure a class only has one instance and provide a global point of access to it.
 * [Command Pattern](CommandPattern.php) [(Simple version)](CommandPatternSimple.php) - Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
 * [Adapter Pattern](AdapterPattern.php) - Converts the interface of a class into another interface clients expect.
 Lets classes work together that couldn't otherwise because fo incompatible interfaces.
+* [Facade Pattern](FacadePattern.php) - * Facade Pattern - Provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 ##OO Basics
 * Abstraction